Abdulmannan67/HypeBloggy_Backend/README.md

-## How to set up and run the application frontend
+## How to set up and run the application Backend

-1. Firstly download Hypesbloggy backend and set up backend first then set up frontend.
+1. Download code and open terminal in folder and run "npm init" so that all dependencies like node_modules and package-lock.json download.

-2. Download code and open terminal in folder and run "npm init" so that all dependencies like node_modules and package-lock.json download.
+2. Add your MongoDB URL in db.js file.

-3. Run "npm start" for run website.
+3. Run "nodemon index.js" for run backend.